fairlearn/fairlearn/docs/user_guide/datasets.rst

 RAD          index of accessibility to radial highways TAX          full-value property-tax rate per $10,000 PTRATIO      pupil-teacher ratio by town
-B            1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town LSTAT        % lower status of the population
+B            1000(Bk - 0.63)^2 where Bk is the proportion of Black people by town LSTAT        % lower status of the population
 MEDV         Median value of owner-occupied homes in $1000’s
 ============ ============================================================================